tsipkens/bidias/README.md

 ##### 2.1.1 General structure: Four parts

 **STEP 1**: Optionally, one can define a phantom used to generate synthetic data and a ground truth.
 The `Phantom` class, described in Section [3.2](#32-phantom-class), is designed to perform this task.
 The results is an instance of the `Grid` class, which is described in Section [3.1](#31-grid-class), and a vector, `x_t`, that contains a vectorized form of the phantom distribution, defined on the output grid.
+Alternatively, one can generate synthetic data in **STEP 2b**.

 **STEP 2A**: One must now generate a model matrix, `A`, which relates the distribution, `x`, to the data, `b`, such that **Ax** = **b**.
 This requires one to compute the transfer functions of all of the devices involved in the measurement as well as the grids on which `x` and `b` are to be defined.
 For phantom distributions, the grid for `x` can generated using the `Phantom` class.
 In all other cases, the grid for `x` and `b` can be generated by creating an instance of the `Grid` class described below.